davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -g

-  Produce debugging information in the operating systems native format (stabs, COFF, XCOFF, or DWARF 2).
+  Produce debugging information in the operating system's native format (stabs, COFF, XCOFF, or DWARF 2).
 GDB can work with this debugging information.